mayoras/GVGAI-pathfinding/README.md

 | Big             | 807      |

 #### TODO
-- Use BFS search algorithm instead of Dijkstra's, the map is represented as a graph with unitary edges, no need to use a priority queue just a queue (more efficient).
+- Dijkstra: instead of using ArrayList for frontier list, use another more efficient data structure.

 # References
 How to create custom `hashCode` and `equals` methods: